textcreationpartnership/A03165/README.md

 ##Content Summary##

 #####Body#####

-A balade specifienge partly the maner, partly the matter, in the most excellent meetyng and lyke mar
+1. ¶A Balade specifienge partly the maner, partly the matter, in the most excellent meetyng and lyke mariage betwene our Soueraigne Lord, and our Soueraigne Lady, the Kynges and Queenes highnes.
+Pende by Iohn Heywod.

 #####Back#####
-A balade specifienge partly the maner, partly the matter, in the most excellent meetyng and lyke mar **Types of content**
+Imprinted at London by Wyllyam Ryddell.
+**Types of content**

   * There are 84 **verse** lines!